Medical Humanities (MH)

 A review of the origins and development of medicine and medical science from prehistoric times to the present.
 Consideration will be given to the impact of major diseases on civilization and the emergence of successful measures of control.

 Supervised weekly clinical service through various medical fields complemented by weekly seminar sessions.
+This course fulfills the College of Arts and Sciences Engaged Learning requirement.

 How personal finance concepts relate to a career in health care against the backdrop of Christian spirituality and values.
 The course connects "vocational calling" to personal character and discusses spending, debt, giving, paying taxes, and investing.